|

 Air Travel Packing Tips - International Air Travel Tips

-Since you are going to be traveling to Peru by air, it is a good idea
+Since you are likely going to be traveling to Peru by air, it is a good idea

 to get some air travel packing tips along with international air travel